 Most VoIP service providers have redundant networks and Service-Level Agreements to reduce the cost and headaches caused by network outages.

 With a Service-Level Agreement, the VoIP provider guarantees that their network will be up for a certain amount of time every month (usually somewhere between 99 and 99.99%).
-If they don't meet those uptime requirements, they will refund you the equivalent cost of the service.
-So, if the service is down for 3% of March, you'll recieve 3% back on your monthly subscription fee in April.
-You may recieve more, depending on the VoIP service provider.
+If they don't meet those up-time requirements, they will refund you the equivalent cost of the service.
+So, if the service is down for 3% of March, you'll receive 3% back on your monthly subscription fee in April.
+You may receive more, depending on the VoIP service provider.